JamesBedson/Footprint/README.md

 Footprint offers 4 different pedals to combine: Compressor, Envelope Filter, Reverb and Distortion.
 Each one simulating the most common parameters to modify by the user.

 ## Supported platforms<a name="Supported platforms"></a>
+An audio plugin, does not depend only on the platform but also on the host that will be running through.
+As a pedalboard plugin, it will be released in the VST3 or AU format, which is compatible with almost every DAW available.
+As a *free and open-source platfrom*, [Reaper](https://www.reaper.fm/) is one of the most recomended DAW's to work with.

+## Development<a name="Development"></a>
+Footprint have been developed with the JUCE framework.
+It is an open source C++ codebase that can be used to create plug-ins.

 ## Contributors<a name="contributors"></a>
 The following contributors have participated in the development of this software: